threefoldtech/js-sdk/docs/tests/sals/automated_chatflows/test_vdc_dashboard.md

 - Deploy VDC
 - Deploy Discourse.
-- Check that Discourse is reachable.
+- Check that Discourse is reachable and certified.

 ### test07_ETCD